Professional

 What is the process?

-1. You become aware of a risk to a child from an employee, volunteer, or professional in your employ.
-You report your concerns to your Designated Officer at the earliest opportunity, who will then liaise with LADO.
-Every organisation should have a Designated Officer who deals with Safeguarding issues
+1. You become aware of a risk to a child from an employee, volunteer, or professional in your employment.
+You report your concerns to your Designated Senior Officer at the earliest opportunity, who will then liaise with LADO.
+Every organisation should have a Designated Officer who deals with Safeguarding issues.

-2. LADO will work with you and the designated officer to decide; who the case needs to be referred to; if an initial action meeting is needed to discuss safeguarding issues; whether Human Resources need to be involved and what immediate action needs to be taken to make a child or children safe
+2. LADO will work with you and the Designated Senior Officer to decide; who the case needs to be referred to; If a referral is required you complete this via the Wigan Childrens portal.
+The LADO will discuss with you any immediate action that needs to be taken to make a child or children safe.

-3. LADO will consult wherever appropriate, with the police, children's social care team and the person’s line manager (if this is a different person from the referrer)
+3. LADO consults wherever appropriate, with the police, children's social care team and the person’s line manager (if this is a different person from the referrer)

-5. The Initial Action meeting brings together information and evidence to plan the investigation.
-This is a multi-agency meeting that will decide if there is a criminal offence that needs to be investigated by the police, whether a child is in need of protection or services, and if an employer needs to consider disciplinary action against the individual
+4. Meetings bring together information and evidence to plan the investigation.
+This is a multi-agency meeting that will decide if there is a criminal offence that needs to be investigated by the police, whether a child is in need of protection or services, and if an employer needs to consider disciplinary action against the individual.

 Greater Manchester procedures